Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_shortest_distance_greenspace.md

 > Assess whether or not greenspaces are located within a threshold distance for points of interest.

 > Function to calculate the shortest distance from point locations to greenspaces in a euclidean or network manner.
 The greenspace destination points can be set to either "centroids" or "entrance".
-If "entrance", the distance will be calculated from the point location to the network nodes which are within 20 meters of the greenspace boundaries - also referred to as fake greenspace entry points.
+If "entrance", the distance will be calculated from the point location to the network nodes which are within 20 meters of the greenspace boundaries - also referred to as pseudo greenspace entry points.

 >> Parameters: